cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 In the previous sections:

-1. You created the objects, messages, and clients that allow you to **interface** any GUI with your Checkers blockchain.
+1. You created the objects, messages, and clients that allow you to **interface** any GUI with your checkers blockchain.
-2. You imported an external Checkers **GUI** to use.
+2. You imported an external checkers **GUI** to use.

 Now, you must **integrate the two** together: